 Associations are facing more competition than ever from every direction-higher education institutions, third-party training providers, and even each other.
-In the U.S. alone, there are over 92,000 professional and trade associations catering to members in areas such as skilled trades, law, healthcare, finance, and arts and culture.
+In Australia, there are currently over 2,600 industry associations alone, catering to members in areas such as the skilled trades, law, healthcare, finance, and arts and culture.
+They're looking for ways to distinguish themselves, attract new members, and grow and diversify their non-dues revenue streams.
+Many are turning toward online delivery models for events and educational programmes to make that happen.

-They're looking for ways to distinguish themselves as well as to grow and diversify their revenues, and many are embracing online delivery models for events and educational programs to make that happen.
-There's good reason for that too.
+There's a good reason for that too.
 In a changing world of work, members see associations as a vehicle that can help them improve their knowledge, connect with peers, and ultimately advance in their careers.
 Certifications and training remain two of the top five benefits members value from their associations.
-Traditionally, the bulk of these activities would happen via in-person, face-to-face sessions and events.
-Increasingly, associations are leveraging online solutions to help them expand their reach, optimize internal efficiencies, and cement their competitive edge.
+Traditionally, the bulk of these activities would happen via in-person, face-toface sessions and events.
+Increasingly, associations are leveraging online solutions to help them expand their reach, optimise internal efficiencies, and cement their competitive edge.

-If you're looking to provide or enhance virtual training, accreditation, and professional development opportunities, the question is: What types of results and returns can you expect?
+If you're looking to provide or enhance virtual training, accreditation, and professional development opportunities, the question is what types of results and returns can you expect?